top of page

 • What parts of your self-talk need to dim or be extinguished all together?

-• What do you want to become aware of or more aware of, in terms of your self talk for 2024?
+• What do you want to become aware of or more aware of, in terms of your self talk for the New Year?

 • What will you need to help you become more aware?

-• Something different for today - Ask someone(s): How would you describe me to a stranger?
+• Ask someone(s) you know: How would you describe me to a stranger?
 Journal/write down the answer.

 • An interesting exercise would be to go back to this question a few years down the line and see if the answers have remained consistent or if anything has changed. #selfawareness

 • In what ways did “play” show up for you and your friends this year?
-If you’re in a relationship and/or have children:
+If you’re in a relationship and/or have children, how did it show up for you::

 • In your romantic relationship/marriage?